-Also known as a pizookie, this has a crisp top and edges, and a gooey, soft center.
+This gluten free vegan skillet cookie (also known as a pizookie) has a crisp top and edges, and a gooey, soft center.
 Large enough to feed a crowd, this is perfect when it’s still warm with melty dairy-free ice cream on top of it.
-Free of gluten, dairy, egg, peanut & tree nuts; and is vegan!
+An extra large chocolate chip cookie baked in a skillet can never be a wrong thing.
+Free of gluten, dairy, egg, soy, peanut & tree nuts; and is vegan!

 This post contains affiliate links.